Welcome to the infinite world of music from India and its mystical sounds.

 I have learnt indian music for 35 years (and still learning) from a few maestros in Rajkot, Pune and Mumbai, Bhārat (India) starting with indian classical music and Tabla being my first instrument, when i was 10 years old.
 I also Sanskrit during my years at school.
 That´s why i am confident to humbly perform and share teachings of indian music, mantra and other styles which require a vast understanding of eastern music scales, raga, rhythm, composition, rasa, cultural background and last but not least: the perfect use of the language being sung.

 In a 'new age' market populated with performers and people who start 'teaching' without the right preparation, it is important not to get confused by wrong sources and to distinguish what is what.
 Mantra and kirtan are also no exception to this rule - they come from India, and should be performed honoring this tradition and following certain music style and ragas... and correct pronunciation - besides honoring the sacred texts, mantra is "a call" and pronunciation is key, more than intention.

 Indian music is much, much more that just adding a Sanskrit text to a melody and play harmonium or guitar on it.
 If you love indian music and wish to learn, you have to know that indian music requires patience, commitment, dedication, practice and a teacher from that source and culture who can transmit it rightly and earnestly.
 Any promises of shallow fast courses are misleading and only ruin the true essence of this rich tradition.

-This is an ancient culture of more than ten thousand years, with roots in spirituality and it was inspired by wise and enlightened beings, who have been able to touch spaces in the most hidden corners of sound, with the right understanding, allowing to unfold its natural powers when rightly applied.
+This is an ancient culture of more than ten thousand years, with roots in spirituality which was inspired by wise and enlightened beings, who have been able to touch spaces in the most hidden corners of sound; allowing to unfold its natural powers when rightly applied.